YoniGR94/Symulation-aplication-of-M-M/MnM-sampling-report.md

 3. How do the number of candies and available colors impact that probability?

-As a chocolate fan, I’ve always wondered:
+while seeing some chocolate packages, I wondered:

-    *  Can I finish a pack of M&Ms eating two at a time, without ever mixing colors in a bite?
+      **Can I finish a pack of M&M eating two at a time, without ever mixing colors in a bite?**

 This playful question leads to a deeper statistical exploration of random sampling, distribution fairness, and packaging quality in candy production.

-### Method
+### Methodology

 Since production data from [M&M](https://www.mms.com/en-us) isn’t publicly available, I simulate packages based on common retail sizes and